anubhavpgit/anubhavpgit/README.md

 - An image/audio analyzer/decomposer to convert svg to png and vice-versa; decomposing periodic functions using fourier series approximation
 - A (short MVP) C/C++ compiler for RISC-V.
-- A consistent, memory-safe fast, read/write distributed database built in Go/Rust
-  - A distributed caching mechanism like [docstore](https://www.uber.com/en-IN/blog/how-uber-serves-over-40-million-reads-per-second-using-an-integrated-cache/) or [memcached](https://memcached.org/)
+- A consistent, memory-safe fast, read/write distributed database built in Go/Rust that implements a distributed caching mechanism like [docstore](https://www.uber.com/en-IN/blog/how-uber-serves-over-40-million-reads-per-second-using-an-integrated-cache/) or [memcached](https://memcached.org/)
-- Getting hands dirty with LLM Ops
-  -  Building a custom AI assisted nutrition manager: [Jude](https://anubhavp.dev/blog/heyjude)
+- Building a custom AI assisted nutrition manager, [Jude](https://anubhavp.dev/blog/heyjude.html)
 - A MVP of a neural sensor hardware to capture finger movements to be used as an input device.

 Feel free to DM if interested in working together.
 Some of my recent projects have been: